A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 With therapy, your child can gain the additional support they need outside of the home so that they can feel safe and secure when they rest their head every night.

-Healing from Emotional Abuse As An Adult
+Healing From Emotional Abuse as an Adult

 Lastly, healing from emotional abuse as an adult is just as important as it is for a child.
-If you or someone you know has been a victim of emotional abuse at any point in life, the steps listed above can help you work through that trauma as well.
-In doing so, you will begin to heal from the emotional distress and break any generational abuse cycles that may unintentionally present themselves in future relationships or when you become a parent.
+If you or someone you know has been a victim at any point in life, the steps listed above can help you work through that trauma as well.
+In doing so, you will begin to heal from the emotional distress and break any generational cycles that may unintentionally present themselves in future relationships or when you become a parent.

 Help Is Here